Brown Noise for Sleep Meditation

 Minute 1: settle with the room

-Lie down and let the room be as it is.
-Notice the contact of your body with the mattress.
-Hear the brown noise as “hearing,” not as something you need to like or control.
-Let the jaw soften behind closed lips.
+Settle in and let the room be as it is.
+Notice where your body meets the support beneath you.
+Hear the brown noise simply as “hearing,” not as a sound you have to enjoy, improve, or manage.
+Let the face loosen, even if your scalp feels itchy or your cheeks feel warm.

 Minutes 2-4: return to the sound